Alka2523/IronLegions-Gesture/README.md

 ## 🏁 Conclusion

-**Signetic** is not just a demo — it is a **production-grade, browser-native computer vision system** that demonstrates how modern ML, accessibility, and web technologies can converge to solve real human problems.
+**Signetic** is not just a demo - it is a **production-grade, browser-native computer vision system** that demonstrates how modern ML, accessibility and web technologies can converge to solve real human problems.

 It stands at the intersection of: